How I FIND THE BEST WILDLIFE PHOTOGRAPHY LOCATIONS NEAR ME

 USING SOCIAL MEDIA TO FIND THE BEST WILDLIFE PHOTOGRAPHY LOCATIONS

-When it comes to using social media to find the best wildlife photography locations I’ve found Facebook to be the most usable resource.
+I’ve found Facebook to be the most usable social media platform when it comes to finding great wildlife photography locations.
 Facebook has local nature photography groups nearly everywhere.
 As a result, you can find great, often recently updated, information quickly and easily.

 That said, a lot of these groups will be centered on specific locations.
-Therefore it’s best to have some idea of locations to begin with.
-Then you can find groups related to these locations and get more granular details from there.
+Therefore you need to have some locations in mind before searching.
+Then, you'll find groups related to these locations and get more granular details from there.

 HOW TO USE SOCIAL MEDIA TO FIND WILDLIFE PHOTOGRAPHY LOCATIONS

 As I said above, social media is great for getting detailed information on specific locations.
-However, you may need to know what locations to look for beforehand.
-For example, there is a county park, North Park, near Pittsburgh, which has a large and active group dedicated to a pair of Bald Eagles.
+However, you need to know what locations to look for beforehand.
+For example, North Park, near Pittsburgh, has a large and active group dedicated to a pair of Bald Eagles.

-Search for wildlife photography locations near Pittsburgh and they won't come up.
-Therefore, knowing that North Park is a good location for wildlife beforehand is critical to finding them.
+Search for wildlife photography locations near Pittsburgh.
+They won't come up.
+Therefore, knowing North Park is a good location for wildlife beforehand is critical.

-Since birds and birding is very popular, try “your location + birds” as an example.
-Too, search on Google, not Facebook itself.
+Additionally, birds and birding are very popular.
+So, try “location + birds”.
+Too, search on Google.
+Don't use Facebook itself.
 Even limiting your search to groups doesn't work very well.
-Use Google instead.
+Therefore, just use Google and add "Facebook" to your search.

-For example. when I searched “North Park birds” on Facebook the Bald Eagles account didn’t even come up.
-However, when I searched via Google it was the second result with a VPN and incognito.
+For example. when I searched “North Park birds” on Facebook the Bald Eagles account doesn't come up.
+However, when I searched via Google it's the second result even with a VPN and incognito.

 ALTERNATIVE SOCIAL MEDIA SITES